 It is important to have meaningful ways to address problematic behavior or competence problems once identified.
-In implementing remediation or sanctions, the training program is mindful of balancing the needs of the intern, patients, other trainees, the training staff, and other agency personnel.
+In implementing remediation or sanctions, the training program is mindful of balancing the needs of the trainee, patients, other trainees, the training staff, and other agency personnel.

-The first course of action is to support the intern through a remediation plan that helps them address problematic behavior or bridge any gaps in competence or skills.
+The first course of action is to support the trainee through a remediation plan that helps them address problematic behavior or bridge any gaps in competence or skills.
 Additional sanctions occur only after careful deliberation and thoughtful consideration of the Training Director, supervisor, relevant members of the training staff and, when appropriate, the MIND Institute's Executive Director.
-The Director of Clinical Training at the intern's academic program will be notified if/when an intern is placed on a remediation plan or under sanctions.
-The two programs will work collaboratively to support the intern in addressing any problematic behavior or skill deficit(s).